-If you're anything like I was in first year, you might be wondering about the types of awards available to continuing students.
+If you're anything like I was in my first year, you might be wondering about the types of awards available to you after you've been admitted to UBC.
 Here’s an overview to help you understand requirements—and plan ahead!

-Think of your finances like a pie—ideally, you have a variety of sources that come together to make up the whole and that help you cover the cost of university over the next 3 to 5 years.
+Think of your finances like a pie—ideally, you have a variety of sources that come together to make up the whole and help you cover the cost of university over the next few years.

 Support from your family, savings in the bank, a part-time job, a government student loan—these are all possible pieces of the pie.
-So is, potentially, scholarships, bursaries, and other awards available at UBC.
+So are, potentially, scholarships, bursaries, and other awards available at UBC.

-While awards aren’t usually the main way students pay for school—and it’s ALWAYS a good idea to have multiple sources of funding—here’s what you can do to increase your chances of getting an award:
+While awards aren’t usually the main way students pay for school—and it’s ALWAYS a good idea to have multiple sources of funding—below are some things you can do to increase your chances of getting an award.

 1. Apply for the UBC Bursary if you have a Canadian student loan

-The UBC bursary covers unmet financial need for Canadian citizens or permanent residents who are receiving Canadian student loans.
+The UBC Bursary covers the unmet financial needs of Canadian citizens or permanent residents who are receiving Canadian student loans.
 If that’s you, great!
-All you have to do is submit an application via the Student Service Centre (SSC) by Sept.
-15.
+All you have to do is submit an application via the Student Service Centre (SSC) by Sep 15.
+Applications open Aug 15.

 2. Do well in courses—because it literally pays to study hard

 First year can be a hit or a miss when it comes to academics.
-But, if you need one more incentive to study hard in the first few months, remember that it could lead to extra funding.
+But, if you need one more incentive to study hard, remember that it could lead to extra funding.
 A variety of merit-based scholarships reward students who excel in academics.

-For example, the Trek Excellence Scholarship is awarded to students in the top 5 to 10% of their class.
+- The Trek Excellence Scholarship is awarded to students in the top 5% of their undergraduate year, faculty, and school.
 Students are automatically considered solely based on their percentage in the top 24 credits of the year—no application is required.

-To be eligible for most scholarships, you have to be registered in at least 24 credits in the upcoming year.
+Pro tip: To be eligible for most scholarships, make sure you're registered in at least 24 credits in the upcoming year.

 3. Get involved and make connections

-Protip: Make sure you remain in touch with any UBC staff you work with, and build a rapport with professors early on.
+Pro tip: If you work or volunteer for UBC, keep in touch with any UBC staff you work with, and build a rapport with professors early on.
 Faculty can recommend you for awards—but they can’t do so if they don’t know you!